+Christmas is a strange time of year for me.
+In most places the season tends to revolve around children.
+For most people, that is a wonderful time to recreate.
+However, for me, childhood is hardly a place I want to revisit.
 The first Christmas morning I have a memory of I was about eleven.
-Coming from my view, the whole Christmas thing must have seemed rather mocking.
+From my view of things, the whole Christmas thing seemed rather mocking.
 Santa coming to fulfill my every wish?
 That was hardly reality.
 I could more closely identify with a Child who had every odd against Him.
-That I could identify with.

 It wasn’t the atmosphere or the people that had affected me so deeply.
-It was the Presence of the Spirit of God that had impacted me as a child, chased me through the chaos and was what I struggled to stay connected with my whole life.
-Christmas was a time I would attempt to physically recreate an atmosphere that I thought was necessary to lead me to that Presence.
+It was the Presence of the Spirit of God that moved me as a child, chased me through the chaos and was what I struggled to stay connected with my whole life.
+Christmas was a time I would attempt to physically recreate an atmosphere I thought was necessary to lead me to that Presence.

 When my children were small, I did whatever they enjoyed at Christmas.
 I did my best to fulfill my husband’s traditions or things people had told my children they were supposed to do or experience at Christmas.
 Since Christmas was such a big deal to everyone else I was concerned if I didn’t do all those things I would stunt their childhood.
 Unfortunately, it was all lost on me.
-I couldn’t experience the Presence of God in a tree, decorations, silly songs about Santa or gifts.
+I couldn’t find the Presence of God in a tree, decorations, songs about Santa or even gifts.

-Perhaps we think we need glitter and distractions to gain people’s attention.
-I humbly submit, the Lord is well able to bring attention to Himself with those who are truly seeking.
+The real Spirit of Christmas shows up in surprising places and awakens in us something far more powerful than sentimentalism.
 Angels appeared to lowly shepherds.
 “Wise” men from far away lands saw a star and were so captivated they had to find the end of it, traveling as far as possibly 900 miles to reach it.
-The original “Christmas” was a time of trial, peril, and miracles.
-A Child was born in a makeshift “home” against all odds; a Child Who was almost immediately in danger of violence and death.
+The original “Christmas” was hardly the sentimental scene we make of it.
+It was in reality a time of trial, peril, and miracles.
+The Savior of us all was born in a makeshift “home” in a land under occupation and even at birth was immediately in danger of violence and death.